CTRL+P to print this page

 SECTION IX – 20 GROUP ORGANIZATION

-Each year, the 20 group shall elect from among its members a Chair and a Co-Chair to serve a one-year term.
+The 20 group shall elect from among its members a Chair and a Co-Chair, typically to serve a one- or two-year term.

 Responsibilities of the Chair and Co-Chair are: